 But once he went through the process, he discovered that he needed a bank account in the US to have an Ecuadorian PayPal account.
 So much for that idea.

 You can also wire money out of Ecuador, but it's not cheap.
 The bank fee is at least $40.
-Plus there's a 5% exit tax on the amount above $1,000, which is deducted from your account (or paid in cash).
+Plus there's the 5% exit tax on the amount above $1,000, which is deducted from your account (or paid in cash).

 The option least likely to work is Ecuadorian credit cards and debit cards.
 We don't know of anyone who has successfully used their Banco Pichincha international debit card outside of the country, even though it's part of the Visa Electron network.